Chomps69/the-Unguarded-XP/README.md

 - Super Mario 64 doesn't play audio.
 Tested on Windows 11, Firefox with Ublock Origin.
 - Error screen does not take you to the homepage.
+- House of Hazards doesn't load properly.
+This issue is currently under investigation.

 # I want to fork your repository!